Kymi Ring: Competitions

 In July 2017, Kymi Ring and Dorna Sports, the commercial rights holder of MotoGP, signed a five-year contract for organising the Finnish motorcycle Grand Prix.
 It would be the first time motorcycle racing's premier class would race in the country since 1981.

 The event was initially supposed to be on the 2020 MotoGP calendar but was cancelled due to the COVID-19 pandemic.
 It was also on the 2021 MotoGP calendar but was later postponed to 2022.
 Concerns over the circuit were discussed by riders at a Safety Commission meeting at Le Mans.
 On 25 May 2022, it was announced that the event would once again be removed from the 2022 World Championship season, due to incomplete homologation works together with the risks caused by the ongoing geopolitical situation in the region by the Russian invasion of Ukraine.

 Ongoing financial troubles and incomplete construction resulted in the FIM Motocross World Championship and Nitro Rallycross cancelling their August 2022 races at the track.
 The former moved the event to Hyvinkää, while the latter opted not to replace the date with a different location.

+In September 2024, it was announced that the circuit will host FIA World Rallycross Championship races for three years starting from 2025.

+In July 2025, MXGP competition was organized in Kymiring.